szstonelee/gointernal/scheduler.md

 First:

-A new thread could be created to replace the blocked thread for the other Goroutines in the LRQ.
-This time, the thread number is 5, but it meets GOMAXPROCS = 4 because the replaced thread is blocked, not running.
+A new user-code thread could be created to replace the blocked thread for the other Goroutines in the LRQ.
+This time, the user-code thread number is 5, but it meets GOMAXPROCS = 4 because the replaced thread is blocked, i.e. not running.

 Second:

 The other Goroutine in the same LRQ can be moved to another LRQ and be taken care by another thread.
-The number of thread is 4 in this case.
+The number of user-code thread is 4 in this case.

 e.g. 4

 From e.g. 2, a Go routine call sleep().
-No more thread will be created.
+No more user-code thread will be created.
 The sleep() Goroutine will be moved to a special queue which is for the timer event and be taken care by the Go runtime.

 ## Test Environment for Go 1.12.9